-- A single indicator in response to a request for an indicator by ID is enclosed in a bundle. - A list of campaigns returned from a Collection is enclosed in a bundle. - An empty response with no STIX objects results in an empty bundle.
+- A single indicator in response to a request for an indicator by ID is enclosed in the objects property list inside of an envelope. - A list of campaigns returned from a Collection is enclosed in the objects property list inside of an envelope. - An empty response with no objects property inside the envelope.